-If you are enrolled in both Medicaid and Medicare, you are dually eligible, and your prescription drug coverage is provided by Medicare Part D instead of Medicaid.
+If you are enrolled in both Medicaid and Medicare, you are considered to be a dual eligible, and your prescription drug coverage is provided by Medicare Part D instead of Medicaid.
 As a dual eligible you do not pay a Part D premium or Part D deductible.
-These costs are subsidized, and you will not incur the Medicare Part D gap or "doughnut hole" as long as you are a Full Benefit Dual Eligible.
-Medicare Part B covers some medications, usually administered by a physician or other practitioner.
-For details on Medicare Part B medication coverage, please visit the Centers for Medicare and Medicaid Services (CMS) website.
-Pharmacies must also bill medications covered under Medicare Part B before billing Alaska Medicaid.
-Medicaid may continue to pay for some over-the-counter drugs that are prescribed for you.
-You may need to pay a small Medicaid copay for each prescription.
+These costs are subsidized.
+Also you will not incur the Medicare Part D gap or "doughnut hole" as long as you are a Full Benefit Dual Eligible.
+Medicaid will continue to pay for barbiturates, used to treat seizures, and benzodiazepines, used to treat acute anxiety, panic attacks, seizure disorders and muscle spasm for individuals with cerebral palsy.
+Medicaid will continue to pay for some over- the-counter drugs that are prescribed for you.
+You may need to pay small Medicaid copay for each prescription.